tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Jacob Hess discusses this delicate balance in
 [this excellent article in Public Square Magazine](https://publicsquaremag.org/faith/gospel-fare/conviction-is-no-sin/).
-He warns of prioritizing either of these ideas at the cost of the other:

-> **TODO: quote Hess?**

-Hess mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light.
-Certainly, this is something we should be wary of.
+He specifically responds to the zeitgeist of "uncertainty good, certainty bad" that can be seen in a lot of recent faith discussions.
+Highlighting the dangers of an overemphasis on uncertainty, he mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light:

+> [I]t’s widely appreciated how epistemic humility can catalyze our learning, as we are open to truth and welcoming of uncertainty, etc. But when taken to an extreme, can these same sensibilities undermine and erode our growth in spiritual knowledge? ...
+>
+> More specifically, can an _a priori_ aversion to any degree of certainty (or strong conviction) prevent people from ever seeking more direct reassurance, more definitive experiences, and more final and grounding forms of knowing?
+And in this way, can an overemphasis on uncertainty ultimately trip us up?

+This is a powerful point, and one that we would do well to remember, especially as pertaining to ongoing uncertainty, such as about how to reconcile organic evolution with divine creation as described in the scriptures.

-However, particularly when it comes to how things will happen in the future, I believe that the Lord most often reveals additional knowledge to us by allowing us to simply witness His will as events proceed, rather than revealing what will happen in detail to us beforehand.
+However, when it comes to how things will happen in the future, I believe that the Lord often reveals additional knowledge to us by allowing us to simply witness His will as events proceed, rather than revealing what will happen in detail to us beforehand.
 Desiring that the future be revealed to us "up front" can easily become a stipulation on our continued faithful action.
 This is, ironically, a mindset of doubt:

 > [W]hen people doubt their beliefs, they often suspend their commitment to
 > commandments and covenants while waiting for answers.
 The doubter’s posture is